LinkedEarth/LeapFROGS/chapters/module1.md

 Make sure to return the answer of each iteration into the same variable as in the while loop.
 </codeblock>

-- **[for loops](https://docs.trinket.io/getting-started-with-python#/loops/for-loops)** instruct the computer to repeat the same code for a bunch of values.
+- **[for loops](https://docs.trinket.io/getting-started-with-python#/loops/for-loops)** instruct the computer to repeat the same code for set of specified values.

 **Question**:
 1. Create a list with the following archives: `Marine Sediment`, `Coral`, `Ice`, `Wood`